watem-sedem/watem-sedem/docs/watem-sedem.rst

 Concept
 =======

-WaTEM-SEDEM is a spatially distributed model that was created at the Laboratry for Experimental Geomorphology (KU Leuven, Belgium).
+WaTEM/SEDEM is a spatially distributed model that was created at the Laboratry for Experimental Geomorphology (KU Leuven, Belgium).
 WaTEM stands for Water and Tillage erosion model (Van Oost et al., 2000) and SEDEM is the abbreviation of Sediment Delivery Model (Van Rompaey et al., 2001).

-In WaTEM-SEDEM, the mean annual soil erosion rate :math:`E` (see :ref:`here <rusle>`) and transport capacity :math:`TC` (see :ref:`here <TC>`) are calculated for every pixel in the model domain.
+In WaTEM/SEDEM, the mean annual soil erosion rate :math:`E` (see :ref:`here <rusle>`) and transport capacity :math:`TC` (see :ref:`here <TC>`) are calculated for every pixel in the model domain.
 Next, the model iterates over all pixels according to the order determined by the routing algorithm.